tidesdb/tidesdb.github.io/src/content/docs/articles/what-i-learned-building-a-storage-engine-that-outperforms-rocksdb.md

 *published on December 27th, 2025*

 I spent the past two years building TidesDB, an embeddable key-value storage engine written in C. But this isn't version 1.0 - it's version 7.0.
-There have been many revisions, complete rewrites, failed experiments.
+There have been many revisions(majors, minors and patches), complete rewrites, failed experiments.
 I learn constantly, obsessively.
 Each version taught me something new about storage engines, LSM-trees, lock-free algorithms, or the subtle ways systems break.

 I don't tend to follow others.
 I design from the ground up, experiment, find the bugs, discover the bottlenecks, and keep building.
 Storage engines are my obsession - the kind where you wake up at 3am thinking about data loss, a missing feature, or even atomic memory ordering on something you wrote recently.
 It's hard to leave alone.
 Some people collect stamps; I collect insights about how data moves through memory and disk.